Tory Belleci: MythBusters

-Belleci is often considered by fellow MythBusters Kari Byron and Grant Imahara to be more of a daredevil and, as such, often performed the more dangerous stunts when testing a myth.
+Belleci was often considered by fellow MythBusters Kari Byron and Grant Imahara to be more of a daredevil and, as such, often performed the more dangerous stunts when testing a myth.
 These have included: testing the "Red Flag to a Bull" myth; testing the myth that a human's tongue will instantly stick to a frozen pole, in the "Snow Special" episode; and the myth "can you stay underwater for an hour while breathing through a dart tube?", in the "Ninja Movie Myths 2" episode.
 One of his more popular stunts, shown several times on the show, was an attempt to jump over a toy wagon on a bicycle; the attempt failed, resulting in Belleci flipping forward and landing on his face.
 The bike almost hit Belleci's head.
 As a result of doing these stunts, he is often involved in comical accidents while testing myths.
 According to the October 28, 2012, episode of MythBusters, he suffers from acrophobia.

 During the "Hollywood Hang" sequence, of the 2010 episode "Soda Cup Killer", Belleci fell off a roof, and despite being strapped into a safety harness system, landed in an open window frame below the drop point, and injured his leg, causing substantial bleeding.

 He and Byron made a guest appearance on the October 3, 2012, episode of the Discovery series Sons of Guns.
 They test-fired some of the weapons in the Red Jacket shop and watched as the staff re-tested a myth previously busted by the Build Team: that a propane tank could explode if struck by a bullet.

 On August 21, 2014, it was announced that Belleci, along with his co-stars Byron and Imahara, would be leaving MythBusters.

 In 2021, Belleci returned to host Motor MythBusters and was joined by engineer Bisi Ezerioha and mechanic Faye Hadley.
 The show focuses on tall tales about automobiles and last aired in March 2022.

+In June 2025, Belleci and Byron launched the Mythfits podcast, in which they explore contemporary science, history and culture as well as revisit their time on the show.